 Many elements can cause this issue, including:

 Now, if you’re in a situation where you absolutely have to place new content at the top of the viewport, there are ways to mitigate the damage.

 That’s why width and height attributes are your best friends when it comes to avoiding CLS issues.

 Using these attributes in the HTML markup helps the browser allocate enough space for the content in advance.
-This reduces layout shifts when ads, pop-ups, or any dynamic content appears on the page.
+This reduces layout shifts when that content appears on the page.

 Or in other words: